vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 For reward metrics relating to trading, an individual must meet the [staking requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) **AND** [notional time-weighted average position requirement](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts)) set in the recurring transfer.
 If they do not then their reward metric is set to `0`.
 Note, these requirements do not apply to the [validator ranking metric](#returns-volatility-metric) or the [market creation reward metric](#market-creation-reward-metrics).

+For reward transfers where the [scope](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts) is set to teams, each party must meet the minimum time in team requirement.
+That is, given a party has been in a team for $N$ epochs, if $N$ is strictly less than the network parameter `rewards.minimumEpochsInTeam` (an integer defaulting to `0`) their reward metric is set to `0`.

 ### Fee-based reward metrics

 There will be three reward metrics calculated based on fees.